Moraga Garden Club

 Jessica Fleming, Bobbie Preston

 How to Join

-Dues are $45 annually.
+Dues: are $50 annually.
 You will receive a roster and an electronic Newsletter.

 You are welcome to be our guest twice at any one of our General Meetings, but expect you to join thereafter.

-We meet every third Thursday of the month, at the Holy Trinity Cultural Center at 1700 School Street in Moraga, September through May.
+Barring Covid restrictions, we meet every third Thursday of the month, at the Holy Trinity Cultural Center at 1700 School Street in Moraga, September through May.
 These days, our Meetings are via Zoom.